 Drys huffed.
 “Don’t be sarcastic, Leihlani, it doesn’t suit you.
 I haven’t been gone two months.”

-Maebhe had never even seen photographs of oanai.
+Leihlani must’ve been oanai.
+Maebhe had never even seen photographs of oanai, so she hadn’t known what to expect.
 She shivered.

-When Unity formed following the Great War, some parts of the world had refused to join it.
+When Unity formed following the Great War, some parts of the world had refused to join.
+Drained from the war, they’d retreated into solitude to nurse their wounds.
 Orean was one, Lyryma another.
 Prior to this mess with Alfheim, Unity had at least tolerated Orean, worked with them when they had to.
 Because of Orean’s access to resources in the mountains, Unity felt it was necessary to at least maintain a civil relationship.

 Unity didn’t extend the oanai and fae the same courtesy.
 The oanai were seen as lesser creatures, like the dragons before the Great War.
 Standing before one now, Maebhe didn’t know how anyone could think that.

-Leihlani was nothing like Maebhe expected.
 She was covered in shaggy fur, brown dappled with white spots.
-Her legs were shaped like a goat’s, making her seem unbalanced, like she was leaning forward even when standing upright, and her face reminded Maebhe of a deer without a snout, her wide forehead blending into a flat nose.
+Her legs were shaped like a goat’s, making her seem unbalanced, like she was leaning forward even when standing upright.
+Her face reminded Maebhe of a deer without a snout, her wide forehead blending into a flat nose.
 There was something innocent in the twitch of her nose and the way her eyelashes, which were longer than Maebhe’s entire hand, fluttered.

 When Leihlani looked at Maebhe, Maebhe felt it in her bones.
 Maebhe had had her fill of unnerving stares lately, first with Roman’s and now Leihlani’s.
 Leihlani’s was different from Roman’s, though Leihlani’s eyes didn’t know things like Roman’s did.
 Roman’s stare made Maebhe feel like she was in a room where everything was on fire, but she wanted to be there.
 The door was unlocked and she refused to leave.